An independent day and boarding Sixth Form in West Sussex

 |16:30||End of Day (Mon/Tues/Wed)|

-The Sixth Form area offers pupils the opportunity to work and socialise.
-There is ample space for study in specially-designated Study Areas along with individual desk space areas and a personal computer linked to the school network.
+The Sixth Form room offers pupils the opportunity to work and socialise.
+There is space for study on hot desks with computers linked to the school network.
 Every Sixth Former is allocated a locker space for books and personal equipment.
-There is a designated kitchen area with hot drink-making facilities and a fridge.
-It is the pupils’ responsibility to ensure their desk space and kitchen area remains tidy.
-The Head of Sixth Form is based in the Sixth Form area.
+It is the pupils’ responsibility to ensure the room remains tidy.
+The Sixth Form Tutor is based in the Sixth Form room.

 All pupils are registered in the morning and lunchtime House Period.
 Our vertical House system means that pupils can mix with peers of other ages for a short period in the morning and after lunch.
 These are also the houses in which competitions, charitable activities and our House Point System stem from.